AMERICAN WEDDINGS BLOG

 A Temple Endowment Prayer Circle:

-Because the couple themselves, and any guests at the wedding, must be endowed Church members with current temple recommends, it’s important to understand what this religious permission slip entails.
+The couple getting married, and any guests at the wedding, must be endowed Church members with current 'temple recommends.'
+Because this is an essential requirement, it’s important to understand what this religious permission slip entails.

-To be sealed, couples must actually obtain two recommends apiece, by meeting with their bishop or branch president (the leader of their congregation), and with the local state president (a leader who presides over multiple congregations and bishops).
+To have their marriage sealed in temple, couples must actually obtain two recommends apiece, by meeting with their bishop or branch president (the leader of their congregation), and with the local state president (a leader who presides over multiple congregations and bishops).

-Since non-Mormons can’t attend a sealing, and Mormons who do attend aren’t allowed to talk about them, details of the ritual itself are hard to prove.
+Since non-Mormons can’t attend an LDS sealing ceremony, and Mormons who do attend aren’t allowed to talk about them, details of the ritual itself are hard to prove.
 Even photographs of the event are forbidden!
 But there are enough ex-Mormons sharing their experiences to give non-Mormons a decent idea of what takes place.

 As a loose description, the couple kneels around an altar and repeats the vows of commitment recited by the church member performing the sealing.
 The couple may clasp hands during the ceremony, and after the vows, they’re pronounced husband and wife and receive a blessing from the Church.